310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Midori %}
 Yeah, we shouldn’t be prejudiced against them… I dunno about you, Tetora-kun, but Shinobu-kun and I have been hurt before by people staring at us like we’re weirdos.

-I don't think it's right to disregard every single thing about someone when you don't even know anything about them…
+I don’t think it’s right to disregard every single thing about someone when you don’t even know anything about them…
 {% endbubble %}

 {% bubble Shinobu %}